 Create time and space for teams to connect, focus first on building strong interpersonal relationships, understand what drives yourself and others, and understand what frustrates one another and how to deal with disagreements actively.

-A personal and team development tool such as CoreStrengths®, which delivers RQ Relationship Intelligence*, can be a great way to develop connection and appreciate strengths and differences in how you connect as a team.
+A personal and team development tool such as CoreStrengths®, which delivers RQ Relationship Intelligence*, can be a great way to develop connections and appreciate strengths and differences in how you connect as a team.

 What Makes Democratic An Effective Leadership Style?